C2SM-RCM/CCLM2CMOR/README.rst

 After the processing you can concatenate the files to chunks by running the script again with the ``--chunk-var`` option.
 Add the option ``--remove`` to this call to delete the superfluent yearly files .

+More optional features:

+You can create several configuration files and choose the one you want to use with the ``--ini`` option when running the main script *cmorlight.py*.
+Within each configuration file you can define several simulation specific sections (always named *settings_[EXT]*) and choose one by specifying the extension EXT in the configuration file (entry *simulation*) or on the command line (option ``--sim``).

+If you want to add vertices to your output files, you have to specify a file from which to take them (entry *vertices_file*) and set *add_vertices=True*.

+If you want to output at a resolution even if it is not written in the table use the option ``--force_proc`` to force the processing.
+The output will be created if the desired resolution is lower or equal the input file resolution.

 You can use the job script *master_cmor.sh* to run the job on a compute node with ``sbatch master_cmor.sh [OPTIONS]``.
 You can